War of the Gods (comics): Plot

+Subplots

 Wonder Woman #62

 Issue #62 was the final issue of George Pérez's run of Wonder Woman, as the tagline on the cover states An Era Ends for...
 Wonder Woman.
 The issue was not advertised as an aftermath to War of the Gods, but it takes place and was released following after the event's end.

 Queen Hippolyta and Wonder Woman, mother and daughter, hug over how wonderful things turned out in the end.
 The Amazons rebuild their home and now they have sisters and brothers from Man's World.
 The world announced an apology for the blaming against the Amazons as Themyscira is such an ally the world needs.
 The same innocence goes for Steve, since he was revealed not to be under his own actions, but under General Yedziniak's.
 The fallen Amazons lay and are ignited in a ritual as those fallen can now go on their final journey to the Afterlife.
 Wonder Woman goes to the military hospital where General Philippus is recovering, and helps out with herbs to heal her.
 Later, Wonder Woman meets with Julia Kapatelis for Vanessa's graduation, where what is said at the graduation is the same on Themyscira and the world: the future awaiting them is about to take its first step for the new journey to start.

 William Messner-Loebs would begin his run on the series with Wonder Woman Special #1, followed by issue #63.

 George Pérez's disputes with DC

-Around the time of this story, George Pérez was having editorial problems that caused troubles and problems writing the storyline even from its inception.
+Around the time of this story, George Pérez was having editorial problems that caused problems writing the storyline from its inception.
 He felt that DC Comics was not doing enough to celebrate Wonder Woman's anniversary that in turn would promote the story.
 Also, DC did not plan the story for newsstand distribution, but for direct sales stores only.
 Originally, the final issue was going to have Steve Trevor and Etta Candy marry, an event he had been building up to since the series was relaunched.
 DC stopped it so the next writer following Pérez, William Messner-Loebs, would do it instead.
 Because of this, Pérez would separate himself from DC for several years.

+Alternate versions

+Tales from the Dark Multiverse

+After the War of the Gods, Wonder Woman is possessed by the magic goddess Hecate, but manages to trap her in her subconsciousness.
+Phobos, a servant of Hecate, orchestrates an attack on Themyscira and the deaths of Diana's loved ones, causing an emotional response that allows Hecate to take over.
+Under Hecate's control, she declares war on both the Gods of Olympus and humanity's new gods: superheroes.
+Diana is eventually defeated by Earth's magic users, but remains under Hecate's control, imprisoned under Themyscira.